insin/DOMBuilder/docs/core.rst

 Element functions accept flexible combinations of input arguments, creating a declarative layer on top of :js:func:`DOMBuilder.createElement`.

-DOMBuilder core provides two objects which contain element functions:
+:js:attr:`DOMBuilder.elements` is an ``Object`` containing a function for each valid tag name declared in the HTML 4.01 `Strict DTD`_, `Frameset DTD`_ and `HTML5 differences from HTML4 W3C Working Draft`_, referenced by the corresponding tag name in uppercase.

 .. js:attribute:: DOMBuilder.elements

    Element functions which create contents based on the current value of :js:attr:`DOMBuilder.mode`

-.. js:attribute:: DOMBuilder.array

-   Element functions which will always create nested element Array output.

-   This is the default output format if :js:attr:`DOMBuilder.mode` is ``null``, effectively making it a ``null`` mode.

-Each of these is an ``Object`` containing a function for each valid tag name declared in the HTML 4.01 `Strict DTD`_, `Frameset DTD`_ and `HTML5 differences from HTML4 W3C Working Draft`_, referenced by the corresponding tag name in uppercase.
 An exhaustive list is available below in :ref:`element-function-names`.

 When called, these functions will create an element with the corresponding tag name, giving it any attributes which are specified as properties of an